Welcome

 opens in a new windowPeople First Language – Articles about using People First language which encourages a focus on the person before the disability

-opens in a new windowResponding to Disability – Minnesota Council on Disability (MCD) produces publications to inform people about a variety of disability issues such as employment, disability awareness, and emergency preparedness.
+opens in a new windowResponding to Disabilityopens PDF file – Minnesota Council on Disability (MCD) produces publications to inform people about a variety of disability issues such as employment, disability awareness, and emergency preparedness.
 (38 pages with pictures, 13 questions, and answers)

 opens in a new windowDisability Etiquette – Tips On Interacting With People With Disabilities (36 pages)